 1. Shop

-The shopping in Lahaina and Kaʻanapali is unparalleled.
-Set your sights on Lahaina’s Front Street, the Maui mecca for local boutiques, art galleries, and souvenir shops.
-Further north in Kaʻanapali, the Whalers Village shopping center is an assemblage of luxury shops, well-established brands, and locally-owned stores.
+The shopping in Kaʻanapali is unparalleled.
+Set your sights on local boutiques, art galleries, and souvenir shops.
+Whalers Village shopping center is an assemblage of luxury shops, well-established brands, and locally-owned stores.

 2. Dine

 There is a concentration of eateries in Lahaina and Kaʻanapali, from humble food trucks to world-renowned restaurants.
-You can’t go wrong with eating your way through Front Street or restaurant hopping between Kaʻanapali resorts.
+You can’t go wrong with eating your way through Kaʻanapali resorts.
 If hidden gems are what you’re after, be sure to explore the areas in West Maui off the beaten tourist path.
 Some of the best restaurants in West Maui?
-Down the Hatch, Monkeypod, Mala, Frida’s, and Hula Grill – just to name a few.
+Monkeypod, Mala, and Hula Grill – just to name a few.

 3. Take a snorkel tour

 West Maui is surrounded by thriving coral reefs and calm, impossibly clear waters.
 As a result, there are a wealth of snorkel tours to choose from in the area.
-Most snorkel excursions depart from Lahaina Harbor, while a select few leave from Mala Ramp or Kaʻanapali Beach.
-Our favorites are Trilogy’s ‘Discover Kaʻanapali Tour’ and Hawaii Ocean Project’s Lanai snorkel tour.
+Most snorkel excursions depart from the recently reopened Lahaina Harbor, while a select few leave from Mala Ramp or Kaʻanapali Beach.
+Our favorite is Trilogy’s ‘Discover Kaʻanapali Tour’.

 4. Indulge your sweet tooth on a chocolate tour